ADDICTION 2017 //

 PHOTO Andreea Tufesca

-'Addiction' investigated the impact of chronic heroin and alcohol abuse, both visually and musically.
+'Addiction' investigated the relationship between trauma and addiction, both visually and musically.

-The music was scored onto clothing and printed on in reverse so that the performers had to read the notion via mirrors.
+The music was scored onto clothing and printed on in reverse so that the performers could read the notation via mirrors.

 Performed in the studio theatre of the Guildhall School of Music and Drama, the make-up artist was instructed to cover any scars or wounds seen in the mirrors.
 Using foundation and plasters, she gradually coated the mirror surfaces.
 This obscured the the performers view of the scores printed on themselves, revealing silence.